JereKuusela/BetterContinents-Docs/docs/settings/biomemap.md

 The full path to a biomemap file to use.

 ### Requirements
 See [Image Requirements](../image-requirements.html) for the size and format requirements.
-The file size (in bytes) is not important for the biomemap as the BetterContinents settings store the biomes, not the raw source image (like the [heightmap](heightmap.html) does).
+The file size (in bytes) is not important for the biomemap as the BetterContinents settings store the calculated biomes, not the raw source image (like the [heightmap](heightmap.html) does).

 ### Biomemap Creation Hints